-Traditionally focused on economic growth and financial stability, the G20 started working on "green growth" and infrastructure investment during the Mexican presidency in 2012.
-The current Chinese presidency has taken unprecedented steps to widen the scope of G20 governance by endorsing the SDGs and the PA.
-China announced its intention to ratify the PA before the Hangzhou G20 summit on September 4th-5th, and encouraged all other G20 members to follow suit.
+Traditionally focused on economic growth and financial stability, the G20 also works on "green" growth and infrastructure investment since the Mexican presidency in 2012.
+The 2016 Chinese presidency has taken unprecedented steps to widen the scope of G20 governance by endorsing the SDGs and the PA.
+China and the US jointly announced ratification of the PA before the Hangzhou G20 summit on September 4th-5th, while encouraging all other G20 members to follow suit.
 China also created the "Green Finance Study Group" (GFSG) tasked with the identification of institutional and market barriers to green finance and options to enhance the mobilization of private funds for green investment.
-Work within G20 continues to foster and streamline infrastructure investment through several initiatives, however the disconnect between the infrastructure work done in the finance track and the broader sustainability and climate goals mainly dealt with under the so-called "sherpa-track" merits close scrutiny.
-Since the G20 declared their commitment to end "inefficient fossil fuel subsidies" in 2009, only a few countries have made progress on that subject; however, the process got new momentum, through low oil prices, the mutual subsidy peer review process currently undertaken by China and the US, and soon to be followed by Germany, Mexico and Indonesia, and finally through the 2016 G7 summit setting 2025 as an end-date for their subsidy phase out.
+Work within G20 continues to foster and streamline infrastructure investment through several initiatives, however the disconnect between the infrastructure work done in the finance track and the broader sustainability and climate goals mainly dealt with under the so-called "sherpa track" was obvious in 2016 and merits close scrutiny for the years to come.
+Since the first time the G20 declared their commitment to end "inefficient fossil fuel subsidies" in 2009, only few countries have made progress on that subject.
+But the process got new momentum through low oil prices, the mutual subsidy peer review process undertaken by China and the US, and currently by Germany, Mexico and Indonesia, and finally through the G7 setting 2025 as an end-date for subsidy phase out at their 2016 summit.

-The newly established "Task force on climate-related financial disclosure" (TCFD) that works under the auspices of the Financial Stability Board, also reports to the G20.
-The TCFD came into life in response to increased awareness about the financial stability risks related to both climate change and the policies to combat it.
-This concerns risks presented to physical assets through impacts of climate change, material risks through liability claims and most importantly, transition risks posed by the "tragedy of the horizon", the misalignment of financial markets and instruments with the long-term strategies required to address climate change.
-Failure to align investment, particular for infrastructure, with the long-term climate goals, due to delayed or insufficient policy frameworks and incentives, would lock in high carbon emissions and could constitute a major risk to both the financial system and the physical economy.
+The "Task force on climate-related financial disclosure" (TCFD) that works under the auspices of the Financial Stability Board was established in 2016 and reports to the G20.
+The TCFD came to life in response to increased awareness about the financial stability risks related to both climate change and the policies to combat it.
+This concerns risks to physical assets through impacts of climate change, material risks through liability claims and most importantly, transition risks posed by the "tragedy of the horizon", the misalignment of financial markets and instruments with the long-term strategies required to address climate change.
+If delayed or insufficient policy frameworks and incentives result in a failure to align investment with the long-term climate goals in time, this could result in a lock-in of high carbon emissions and misallocation of capital, leading to major risk to both the financial system and the physical economy.
 It has to be anticipated that politicians may have to react abruptly to climate shocks in the future - stranding a larger number of long-term assets sooner than expected.
-A finance industry-led group, the TCFD will produce recommendations for disclosure of climate-related risks within the financial system and corporations early 2017.
+In 2015, a finance industry led group, the TCFD, was tasked by the financial stability board with examining options to enable a better market response to those risks.
+The TCFD recently published a consultation draft of their report, and will produce final recommendations on disclosure of climate-related financial risks by financial institutes and corporations around May 2017.

-While these processes point in the right direction, the G20 remain an (informal) forum dominated by finance ministers and central bank governors that is rather intransparent and works apart from democratic control or public participation, without a dedicated implementation structure or established secretariat.
-As the G20 are mainly geared towards fostering global economic growth and financial stability, mainstreaming sustainability and climate concerns into all G20 work streams is extremely important but will be a challenging endeavour.
-Public scrutiny is essential to ensure that environmental integrity and social inclusion criteria are met across the board.
+The G20 is dominated both by finance ministers and central bank governors (steering the so-called finance track) and heads of states.
+The G20 is not very transparent and works apart from democratic control or meaningful public participation, without a dedicated implementation structure or established secretariat.
+As the G20 has long been geared exclusively towards fostering global economic growth and financial stability, mainstreaming sustainability and climate concerns into all G20 work streams is extremely important but remains challenging.
+While some recent developments point in a good direction, public scrutiny will be essential to ensure that more environmental integrity and social inclusion criteria are met across the board.